 We consider the case of one-dimensional environments of moving objects that move in a fixed direction (until they stop since they collide with some other object).
-We encode such objects by the direction of their movement, represented by -1,0,+1, which is visible (to the observer).
-A vacant location is represented by \bot .
+We encode such objects by the direction of their movement, represented by -1, 0, +1, which is visible (to the observer).
+A vacant location is represented by $\perp$ .
 An object moves to a vacant location (in the direction of its movement) if no other object wishes to move to that location; otherwise it stops in its current location (i.e., remains in its current location (forever)).
 The latter case consists of two subcases: (1) more than one object wishes to move to the same location, and (2) the location that the object wishes to move to is occupied by an object that wishes to either stay there or move in the opposite direction.
-We also postulate that in the initial configuration the moving objects are not adjacent to one another.28 This restriction allows to avoid the case that an object wishes to enter a location that is currently occupied by an object that wishes to move in the same direction.29 The justification for this restriction is that in "real life" movement is continuous and such a problem will not arise.
+We also postulate that in the initial configuration the moving objects are not adjacent to one another.
+This restriction allows to avoid the case that an object wishes to enter a location that is currently occupied by an object that wishes to move in the same direction.
+Note that this case is problematic because we may have a long sequence of such objects in which the first one (i.e., the one "in front") wishes to move into a location that is occupied by a standing object, in which case the movement of the entire sequence is postponed (but this case cannot be detected locally at the other end of the sequence).
+The justification for this restriction is that in "real life" movement is continuous and such a problem will not arise.
 Since we work with a discretized space, we can simply select the discretization based on the minimum distance between objects.